waldronlab/BioAnalyzer/PROJECT_STRUCTURE.md

 # 🏗️ BugSigDB Analyzer - Project Structure

-This document provides a comprehensive overview of the reorganized project structure for the BugSigDB Analyzer.
+This document provides a comprehensive overview of the project structure for the BugSigDB Analyzer.

 ## 📁 **Root Directory Structure**